Government contributors

 Interview with Lisa Mossberg, Strategic Coordinator for Global Gender Equality and Women and Girls’ Rights at SIDA (Sweden)

-Ongoing support for and trust in the UN Trust Fund’s mandate and operations has enabled it to fund 609 initiatives to date largely implemented by civil society organizations, most of them women-led, women's rights and grassroots organizations.
+Ongoing support for and trust in the UN Trust Fund’s mandate and operations has enabled it to fund 725 initiatives to date largely implemented by civil society organizations, most of them women-led, women's rights and grassroots organizations.
 Recognized as the driving force for ending violence against women locally and globally, these organizations are uniquely positioned to reach women and girl survivors of violence in their communities.
 They also represent key partners in localizing the 2030 Agenda for Sustainable Development while leaving no woman behind.

-Current government contributors
+Current Member States contributors 2024

 All government contributors since 1996